-Kenny is a junior from Haddon Heights, NJ.
+Kenny is a senior from Haddon Heights, NJ.
 He is pursuing an Honors major in English Literature and an Honors minor in Psychology.
 He is currently an editor for Small Craft Warnings and was previously involved with War News Radio.
 He hopes to someday carve out a career as a novelist.
 He is honored to be a part of the Voices Collective and excited to see where its efforts will take it.

-Lesia Liao '18 | She/her pronouns
+Alexis Riddick '20 | She/her pronouns

 Josie Hung ’19 | She/they pronouns

-Lelosa Aimufua ’20 (she/her pronouns)
+Lelosa Aimufua ’20 | She/her pronouns

-Lelosa is a future Political Science and Education Studies with a special interest in Peace and Conflict Studies and Black Studies.
+Lelosa is a Political Science and Education Studies with a special interest in Peace and Conflict Studies and Black Studies.
 With this knowledge, she desires to create effective policy that is geared towards valuable education experiences, specifically for low class individuals in addition to brown and black children.
 Born and raised in Los Angeles, California, she has a deep love for political activism and cultural pride.
 She is a Nigerian eldest daughter of three girls, and feels that her identity as a Nigerian-American women is the most salient to her life experiences.
 On campus, she is a member of the women’s varsity volleyball team, a DPA, and a BCC librarian.
 In her free time, you can find Lelosa relaxing in Mertz or the BCC with a movie, music, and possibly, a face mask.